spacemeshos/testnet-guide/send_coin.md

 ![](images/v1.0/send_smc_tx.png)

-2. Paste the Smesh recipient public account address that he or she shared with you into the `Send to` field.
+2. Paste the recipient's account address that he or she shared with you into the `Send to` field.

-3. Enter the Smesh (SMH) amount you would like to send to the recipient in the `Amount to send` field.
+3. Enter the Smesh (SMH) amount you would like to send to the recipient in the `Amount` field.

-> The amount must be less than your account's Smesh balance, as you cannot spend Smesh that you do not have.
+> The amount must be less than your account's SMH balance, as you cannot spend tokens that you do not have.

 ![](images/v1.0/send_smc_tx_1.png)